Tips for Talking with Your Professors

 - If you have extended time or another accommodation that pertains to quizzes/exams, talk with your professor well in advance of the first quiz or exam.

-- If you are planning to take a quiz or exam in the Office of Student Affairs, you will need to communicate with your professor in advance of each exam so they know to send it ahead of time.
-Talk with them about how this will work.
+- If you are planning to take a quiz or exam in the Office of Accessible Education, you will need to communicate with your professor in advance of each exam so you are on the same page and then schedule your exam in AIM.

 - Ask about the format of exams in the course.
 If the professor plans to give a pop quiz, include a classroom component, or give a timed exam on Lyceum, for example, how will this work?